PasupathiG03/taskapi-backend/README.md

 # TaskAPI Backend

-Django + Django REST Framework backend for task management application.
+**A Django + Django REST Framework backend for managing tasks efficiently.**
+Supports CRUD operations, pagination, and filtering — ready for integration with a frontend or Postman testing.

 ## Setup
 1. Clone repository